Lu Dongsheng: Study in the Soviet Union

 In the beginning of the Second Sino-Japanese War, Lu was appointed as the commander of the Bridge 358 of the Regiment 120 (failed to assume office), soon after which, he was assigned to study at the Military and Political University of Resistance Against Japan in Yan’an city.
-In winter of the same year, Lu was arranged to recuperate in Soviet Union by CPC Central Committee due to his healthy condition.
+In winter of the same year, Lu was arranged to recuperate in Soviet Union by CCP Central Committee due to his healthy condition.
 In March 939, Lu was sent to study at the M. V. Frunze Military Academy.
-In September 1941, Nazi Germany marched its army towards Moscow, Lin Biao led those who were studying in Moscow, including Lu, to return to China via Mongolia by train.
+In September 1941, Nazi Germany marched its army towards Moscow, Lin Biao led those studying in Moscow, including Lu, to return to China via Mongolia by train.
 In October, they arrived in Kulun, an Outer Mongolia city and stuck there for one month since the borderline roads between Mongolia and China had been destroyed.
-Among them, Lin Biao was the only one who could take a plane back to China since he was the only one who registered as a formal identity—the head commander of the Fifth Regiment—when leaving for the Soviet Union.
-The rest of them had to stay in Outer Mongolia and could not take a plane.
+Lin Biao was the only one who could take a plane back to China since he was the only one who registered as a formal identity—the head commander of the Fifth Regiment—when leaving for the Soviet Union.
+The rest had to stay in Outer Mongolia and could not take a plane.
 Liu Yalou and Lu were good in Russian, so they were assigned to be advisers of Soviet Army in Mongolia.
-In 1943, Liu Yalou, Yang Zhicheng and Lu went to Khabarovsk, an Army Region of Far East of the Soviet Union, and worked in Bridge 88 of infantry.
+In 1943, Liu Yalou, Yang Zhicheng and Lu went to Khabarovsk, an Army Region of Far East Soviet Union, and worked in 88th Brigade of infantry.

 Return to China and death

 Lu followed the Red Force of the Soviet Union and returned to China.
-On 16 November, Chen Yun, the secretary of the branch office of CPC Central Committee in North Manchu, arrived in Ha’erbing city and held a meeting in Dazhi Street that night.
+On 16 November, Chen Yun, the secretary of the branch office of CCP Central Committee in North Manchu, arrived in Ha’erbing city and held a meeting in Dazhi Street that night.
 In the meeting, Lu was appointed as the commander of the Military Region of Songjiang.
 The meeting finished at 11pm, after which, Lu helped Chen Yun to pick up Chen's luggage.
 On their way back, Lu was shot dead by two Soviet soldiers who violated the military discipline and robbed on the road.